nogeenkopjethee/dotfiles/README.md

     git clone https://bitbucket.org/the_madnesz/dotfiles.git

-After that, you can just use Stow for the symlinking, for example:
+After that, you can just use Stow for the symlinking.
+For example:

     stow vim

 will symlink all the files required to run my vim config.